 What Causes Gum Disease?

-Plaque is the primary cause of gum disease.
+Plaque is the primary cause of periodontal disease.
 However, other factors can contribute to periodontal disease.
 These include:

 Hormonal changes, such as those occurring during pregnancy, puberty, menopause, and monthly menstruation, make gums more sensitive, which makes it easier for gingivitis to develop.